 The Relationship Upgrade that takes place between Tygra and Cheetara.
 More specifically, the flower he left for her turned out to have magical properties, allowing her to maintain her constant vigil by eating its petals.
 And she's kept the heart of the flower all this time.

 Little Tygra didn't betray Lion-O: he ran to their father for help, and even admitted he was at fault.

-Tygra and Cheetara's smile when Lion-O says that he's happy about there Relationship Upgrade.
+Tygra and Cheetara's smile when Lion-O says that he's happy about their Relationship Upgrade.
 It's nice to see that Tygra really wouldn't want to hurt Lion-O's feelings.
 Especially after all the posturing he'd been doing lately.

 Kit out right refusing to believe that Lion-O is dead is this or a Tear Jerker.